Lightning-AI/pytorch-lightning/docs/source-app/levels/intermediate/index.rst

    :tag: intermediate

 .. displayitem::
-   :header: Level 6: Embed graphical UIs into work
+   :header: Level 6: Render a web UI with a component
    :description: Learn how to embed graphical UIs like react, vue, streamlit and notebook UIs into a lightning workflow.
    :button_link: embed_web_ui_into_lightningwork.html
    :col_css: col-md-6